23silicon/F3-CRM-Dashboard/README.md

 Email CRM dashboard tool for cold email outreach management.

-Python tool that connects to Gmail, fetches inbox + sent emails, runs sentiment analysis, and checks if your sent emails got replies, notifying the user if followups are necessary..
+Python tool that connects to Gmail, fetches inbox + sent emails, runs sentiment analysis, and checks if your sent emails got replies, notifying the user if followups are necessary.

 Features